 Radio amateurs – “hams” are licensed users of certain parts of the radio spectrum.
 We have to pass up to three examinations that are regulated by the ACMA and delivered by the WIA to prove we are competent to operate radio equipment in the allocated radio frequency spectrum and within the strict electromagnetic radiation standards.

-frequency (HF 3-30MHz) spectrum that affords long-distance
+(HF 3-30MHz) spectrum that affords long-distance communications, across

 As a group,

-amateurs only use portions of the spectrum, and as individuals we
+amateurs only use portions of the spectrum, and as individuals we use

 BPL systems are an array of radio transceivers using the powerlines as the transmission medium.
 These powerlines act in some instances as large antennas with dynamically varying characteristics due to power factor correction and changing power network configuration.